moderntribe/square-one/docs/frontend/README.md

 For information on all things Javascript, check [here](/docs/frontend/js/README.md)

 For your system setup you must define `SCRIPT_DEBUG` as true in your `local-config.php` at root.
-Otherwise the front end will load minified files which wont work for dev.
+Otherwise the frontend will load minified files which wont work for dev.

 ## Table of Contents